floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 Hold your horses.
 All I wanted was a simple controller with an action or two.

 So, let's rollback the changes.
-There is no convenient way to this yet:
+There is no convenient way (i.e. reverse generators) to do this yet, so

 ```bash
 git clean -f && rm -rf web/templates/images